LedgerHQ/nano-app-web-installer-lib/README.md

 const apps = await getAllAppInstalled(transport);
 const isInstalled = !!apps.find(app => app.name == myAppName);

-// Note this function returns when the installation starts, not finishes await installAppByName(myAppName, transport);
+// Note this function returns when the installation starts, not finishes
+// Optionnal parameters:
+// delete: boolean set to true to uninstall the app instead
+// provider: number.
+Catalog of apps. default to 1 (production and tested)
+await installAppByName(myAppName, transport);
 ```